 The state is renowned for its clarity of light and long periods of clear blue skies, creating optimal shooting conditions all year round.

 The extraordinary locations are complemented by film friendly local governments, helpful location services and minimal location fees.
+The State is encouraging global media companies to consider everything there is to offer to further develop the Western Australian film industry.

 The State shares a time zone with Beijing, Shanghai, Kuala Lumpur and Singapore, and is easily accessible.
 Perth is Europe, Asia and Africa’s gateway to Australia.
 Non-stop London to Perth flights are available from March 2018.
 For more information click here.